Overview of the retail sector in the UK

 - technology.

-With specialist skills and qualifications you could find work in roles such as jeweller, dispensing optician or fashion designer.
+With specialist skills and qualifications you could work as a:

 Head office opportunities are also available in the finance, human resources (HR), marketing and IT departments of retail companies.

-For examples of job roles in the sector, see jobs in retail.
+For examples of roles in the sector, see jobs in retail.

 Who are the main graduate employers?